av/harbor/README.md

 ![Harbor project logo](./docs/harbor-2.png)

 Developer-friendly containerized LLM setup.
-The main goal is to provide a reasonable starting point ~~for developers~~ to experiment with LLMs.
+The main goal is to provide a convenient way ~~for developers~~ to experiment with LLMs.

 ## Quickstart